 The view here is just so impressive when you can see the green hills spreading throughout Orange County all the way to Saddleback Valley and Santiago Peak.

 You don’t really think about it, but the canyons are so dry in the summer and those rains make them pop with green hills in the spring.
+This spot is only open to the public on Saturdays and Sundays from 10am-3pm.
+Parking is a challenge on weekends, so Concourse Park would be a good Plan B in case you can’t find parking.

 Again, another spot where there is a creek that runs when it’s a wet winter.
 You can view the whole area from above the nature center.

 As you’re driving along Laguna Canyon Road with green hills surrounding you, look to see if Barbara’s Lake is full of water which tends to happen at this time of year if we’ve had measurable rain.
+Once the trails dry out, you can hike in from Dilley Nature Preserve parking area as outlined in this post about hiking to Barbara’s Lake with kids.

 This is a view from the far side of the loop looking back towards I-405.
 You’d never guess there is a busy interstate hiding over that rise.